JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2026-04/equivalent-to-find-and-findindex-functions-with-python/index.md

   - Python
 ---

-Here is a Python cheat sheet for handling lists, specifically focusing on methods equivalent to JavaScript’s `find` and `findIndex`.
+Today, we’ ll focus on methods equivalent to JavaScript’s `find` and `findIndex`.

 The examples I provide handle both primitive values and objects.